 At GBM Law, we aggressively pursue claims against irresponsible drunk drivers and the establishments that improperly serve them.
-Although the law can never replace a loved one, it does provide the finances victims need to recover medically, financially and emotionally.
-If a drunk driver is uninsured and/or indigent, there may be a way to pursue recovery against the person who provided the alcoholic beverages to the drunk driver.
+Although the law can never replace a loved one, it does provide the finances victims need to recover medically, financially, and emotionally.

 People who serve alcoholic beverages may be liable under Ohio law for damages resulting from the consumption of alcoholic beverages.
 (O.R.C.
 Ann.
 4301.22, 4301.69).